The Fourth Choir - London LGBT Choir

 Application process

-- Shortlisting and interviews with the Trustees will take place in April
+2. Shortlisting and interviews with the Trustees will take place in July-August

-- We expect to make initial appointments in May to begin working with the choir for the start of our Summer Term.
+3. We plan to make initial appointments in mid to late August to begin working with the choir for the start of our Autumn Term.

 Apply